 Need a fun wrap option for a small gift?
 Use a page torn from a colorful magazine that features something the recipient would relate to.

 Do you get the paper every Sunday?
 If you do, start saving the Sunday comics.
 They are colorful and great for wrapping larger boxes.

 Tins are the perfect wrapping system for homemade gifts like cookies, candies, fudge and more.
 The great thing is they can be used year after year and passed around to others.

-You can purchase sturdy, decorative boxes that are wonderful for presenting gifts, and can be used more than one time.
+You can purchase sturdy, decorative boxes that are wonderful for presenting gifts and can be used more than one time.
 The gift recipient can often use these boxes for other purposes around the house as well.

 You can use a dish towel to wrap a wine bottle when you’re attending a holiday party and want to give the hostess a nice gift.
 Simply wrap the towel around the bottle and tie with a simple, reusable ribbon or piece of twine.
-It’s a unique presentation, and an extra gift for your hostess.
+It’s a unique presentation and an extra gift for your hostess.

 If you receive a gift that is wrapped in disposable paper gift wrap, you can try to carefully unwrap the gift so you can reuse it next year.
-Store it folded carefully with the rest of your holiday gear.
+Store it folded with the rest of your holiday gear.

-Still looking for gifts for someone special?
-Check out our Earth911 marketplace.
 How will you be wrapping your gifts this holiday season?